OisinWrites/Battleships-Legacy/README.md

 5. Allow the player to set the board size.
 6. Automatically scale the number of ships for players based on board size.

+# Build Log
+- Python essntials template added.
+- Python files for each class created and defined.
+- Nesting order between classes established in doc string.
+- README file intiated with user stories, features to be included, Build Log, Error, Testing, and Deployment headers.
+Deployment content completed.
+- Create a minimal viable product version first.
+Use one ship, random only not manual placement of ships, maybe without error handling yet, or win conditions.
+Test deployment on Heroku.
+        1. Establish ship class
+        2. Give one ship subclass its objects
+        3. Define what is a board and pass through the ship subclass
+        4. Define the players and pass through the board
+        5. Define the game structure and pass through player
+        6. Initate game function through run.py file.

 # Errors

 # Testing